Characterizing Regular Lagrangians by Lefschetz Fibration: introduction

 The method of the proof is the following.
 In section 4 we have constructed a sequence of complex line bundles $E^k$ over $W^{2n}$ along with sections $s_k$ such that $s_k$ has a non-degenerate singularity on $L\subset W$ and the zero locus of $s_k$ for large $k$ is Symplectic.
 The idea of the construction is similar to \cite{Donaldson} but it is different as we needed some improvisations.\\

-Then we showed that the stable manifold, denoted $L'$, of the Hamiltonian vector field $X_{Im\log s}$ is $C^0$-close to $L$ and is diffeomorphic to $L$, where $s=s_k$ for large $k$.
-Then using results from section 3 and Weinstein neighborhood theorem we construct a symplectomorphism which takes $L$ to $L'$ and which is identity outside a tubular neighborhood of $L$.
-Then we pull back the Weinstein structure by this symplectomorphism.
-Obviously under this composition $L$ is mapped to a ray in $\mathbb{C}$ because the argument is constant along $L'$. \\
+Then we showed that the stable manifold, denoted $L'$, of the Hamiltonian vector field $X_{Im\log s}$ is $C^0$-close to $L$ and is diffeomorphic to $L$ (see \ref{Diff-C^0} below), where $s=s_k$ for large $k$.
+Then using results from section 3 and Weinstein neighborhood theorem we construct an iso-symplectic immersion which takes $L$ to $L'$ (see \ref{iso-sym pull} below).
+Then we pull back the Weinstein structure by this iso-symplectic immersion with some adjustment near $\partial W$.
+This is possible by \ref{iso-sym pull} below.
+Obviously under this composition $L$ is mapped to a ray in $\mathbb{C}$ because the argument is constant along $L'$.
+Moreover the iso-symplectic immersion is homotopic through iso-symplectic immersions to the identity and hence the pulled back Weinstein structure is homotopic through Weinstein structures to the given Weinstein structure. \\